CSR and Employee Engagement: CSR Impact on Employees’ Loyalty

 More often than not, our team building program options are a part of a full-day or multi-day offsite employee meeting.
 In those cases, the company is making a broader investment in enhancing the knowledge and skills of its employees, as well as defining their corporate culture.

 Team building is a vital piece of that investment.
-A CSR program might even be a surprise piece of that because it has such a tremendous impact.
+A CSR program might even be a surprise piece of that because CSR’s impact on employees is so tremendous.

-But whether the CSR team building event is hosted in a hotel, conference center, or on the campus of a Fortune 500 company, it enhances company culture in a powerful way.
+Whether the CSR team building event is hosted in a hotel, conference center, or on the campus of a Fortune 500 company, the benefits of corporate social responsibility for employees is powerful.

 Make an Impact on Your Community